JakovTomasic/no-headache.nix/README.md

 todo: write instructions for what you do and how to recreate it

+# Setup

+In `secrets/` directory cresate a file named `tailscale.authkey` (or change configuration to use different name and path)
+- the file should just cointain the reusable tailscale key

 # Basic run

 how to start a VM only using nix (no nixos host needed):